marienams/marienams/README.md

 - 👋 Hi, I’m @marienams
-- 👀 I’m interested in ...cloud computing, games
+- 👀 I’m interested in ... games
-- 🌱 I’m currently learning ...devOps, game development
+- 🌱 I’m currently learning ...devOps, game development, AR Dev and simulators
 - 💞️ I’m looking to collaborate on ...games
 - 📫 How to reach me ...